microsoft/vscode-debugadapter-node/protocol/README.md

   * Adds a new optional attribute `sourceModified` to the `SetBreakpointsArguments` that indicates that the underlying source has been modified which results in new breakpoint locations.
   * Adds a new optional attribute `supportsVariableType` to `InitializeRequestArguments`.
 True indicates that the client shows the variable's type attribute in the UI.
   * Adds optional 'type' attribute to the `EvaluateResponse`.
+  * Introduces the `RestartFrameRequest` and a corresponding `supportsRestartFrame` capability.

 * 1.10.x:
   * Introduces a `stepBack` request and a corresponding `supportsStepBack` capability.